 2. Oral & Written Exam

-Students choosing this option must take an additional 3 credit hours, corresponding to one of their two coherent clusters.
+This option is only available under extenuating circumstances.
+Students considering it must receive the written, advance approval of the GIST Director of Graduate Studies and their faculty advisor.
+Students choosing the oral and written exam must take an additional 3 credit hours, corresponding to 1 of their 2 coherent clusters.
 In the final semester, the student must successfully complete a written examination over the course content and the student's regional and substantive area of focus.
-Students receive comprehensive questions over the areas mentioned above and are given 72-hours to respond to each of the three questions with a minimum of ten pages of text per question.
-Students considering this option must receive the advance approval of the Director of Graduate Studies.
+Students receive comprehensive questions over the areas mentioned above and are given 72 hours to respond to each of the three questions with a minimum of 10 pages of text per question.

 For additional information about the exam option, please see our Exam Option Degree Checklist (PDF).

-Exam Committee- The exam questions will be written and evaluated by an examination committee of three faculty members.
-It is up to the student to identify, with the advice of his/her committee chair and the program director, who will serve on the committee.
+Exam Committee- The exam questions will be written and evaluated by an examination committee of 3 faculty members.
+It is up to the student to identify, with the advice of their committee chair and the program director, who will serve on the committee.
 Generally, the student should select faculty members with whom they have already taken a class and who represent at least one of the content areas of the written exam; one committee member should be familiar with the core course content, one committee member should be an expert in the region of the student’s specialization, and one committee member should be an expert in the student’s topic of specialization.
 The final composition of the exam committee must be approved by the program director at least six weeks prior to the date of the first written examination.

 The student should plan to meet with each committee member individually early in the semester during which s/he intends to take the exam.
 It is recommended that the student brings copies of all relevant syllabi reflecting coursework completed in the examiner’s specialty area to these meetings; these syllabi will guide the committee member in determining the scope and content of the exam questions.